flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

     - This setting is only available if Auto Brightness is off.
 - Battery Life Simulated
     - If enabled, the flyPad battery will discharge if the aircraft is not powered.
-    - The battery will last about 9h.
+    - The battery will last about 9 h.
-    - If the sim's time is changed forward 9+h after loading the flight, the battery will be empty.
+    - If the sim's time is changed forward 9+ h after loading the flight, the battery will be empty.
     - Battery will be charged if the aircraft is powered (Ext.
 Power, APU, one engine)
 - Show Status Bar Flight Progress:
     - Select if the progress of the flight shall be shown in the top status of the flyPad screen.